cfengine/documentation/getting-started/installation.markdown

     $ /var/cfengine/bin/cf-promises -v

-If the host is currently a hub, the am_policy_hub class should be set.
+If the host is currently a hub, the `am_policy_hub` class should be set.

+#### Community Default Policy

+The CFEngine package includes a default policy in `/var/cfengine/share/CoreBase`.
+To start with the default policy, copy the content of this directory into `/var/cfengine/masterfiles` on the policy server.

 ### Enterprise Edition